How to Cut Feed Costs with Fodder: Homesteading 101

 In the beginning, I didn’t soak my seed with bleach and it resulted in molding by the third day.
 Soaking your seed gives them a nice head start and the bleach kills any mold spores that may have been hanging out.

 Along with the mold came bugs, mostly those little gnat looking fruit flies that hang out around rotted, moldy fruit.
 The molding came from first, not soaking my seed with bleach, and second, standing water!
 I originally tried the flood and drain system but I just couldn’t get my setup to drain completely.
 This doesn’t mean I couldn’t have gotten it to drain, but with my space, it would’ve been harder.
 I’m also not willing to put hundreds of dollars into my setup.
+I trying to cut feed costs with fodder while not spending a fortune doing so.

 Flies and mold can also be a result of your seed drying out and then becoming wet again, avoid that and check your seed regularly in the beginning.
 This was also an issue of mine during the flood and drain days because I was just assuming my seeds weren’t getting enough moisture.
 Since the trays were at a draining angle, the seeds at the bottom of the angle were too wet and seeds at the top, too dry.